aehsu/pentimento/docs/models.rst

     Maintains information about the recording session

-    .. js:attribute:: is_recording
+    .. js:attribute:: isRecording

  	``boolean`` about whether the system is currently recording

+    .. js:attribute:: recordingType

+    an enum of ``RecordingTypes`` indicating what kind of recording is currently underway

-    .. js:attribute:: current_slide
+    .. js:attribute:: currentSlide

  	``reference`` to which slide the user is currently viewing or editing.
 Alias to an element within ``pentimento.lecture.slides``

+    .. js:attribute:: videoCursor

+    an integer in milliseconds representing the current time within the lecture for the visuals channel

+    .. js:attribute:: audioCursor

+    an integer in milliseconds representing the current time within the lecture for the audio channel

+    .. js:attribute:: canvas

+    a jQuery object referring to the ``canvas`` element on the page

+    .. js:attribute:: context

+    the context object for the ``canvas`` on the page

     .. js:attribute:: color

- 	Hex-value referring to the most-recently selected color for visuals
+ 	string hex-value referring to the most-recently used color for visuals

     .. js:attribute:: width

- 	``string`` referring to the most-recently selected width for visuals
+ 	integer referring to the most-recently used width for visuals

+    .. js:attribute:: pressure

+    boolean indicating whether to consider pressure on the canvas

+    .. js:attribute:: keyboardShortcuts

+    ``boolean`` referring to whether to fire keyboard shortcuts

+    .. js:attribute:: lmb

+    ``boolean`` referring to whether the left mouse button is down

+    .. js:attribute:: mmb

+    ``boolean`` referring to whether the middle mouse button is down

+    .. js:attribute:: rmb

+    ``boolean`` referring to whether the right mouse button is down

+    .. js:attribute:: ctrlKey

+    ``boolean`` referring to whether the ``ctrl`` key is down

+    .. js:attribute:: shiftKey

+    ``boolean`` referring to whether the ``shift`` key is down

+    .. js:attribute:: altKey

+    ``boolean`` referring to whether the ``alt`` key is down

-    .. js:attribute:: current_tool
+    .. js:attribute:: tool

  	``string`` referring to which tool is currently enabled by the user

-    .. js:attribute:: lmb_down

-	``boolean`` referring to whether the left mouse button is down

-    .. js:attribute:: last_point
+    .. js:attribute:: lastPoint

-	Object with an ``x`` and ``y`` attribute referring to the last point the ``current_tool`` needs to utilize its function
+	``Vertex`` object referring to the last useful point for the current tool

-    .. js:attribute:: context

-	The context of the drawing canvas

-    .. js:attribute:: canvas

-	The HTML ``canvas`` element

-    .. js:attribute:: current_visual
+    .. js:attribute:: currentVisual

 	The current visual which the tool is modifying

-    .. js:attribute:: pressure

-	``boolean`` about whether or not the hardware supports pressure sensitivity

-    .. js:attribute:: pressure_color

-	Hex-value representing the color to interpolate into if pressure sensitivity is applicable

-    .. js:attribute:: pressure_width

-	Width to interpolate to if pressure sensitivity is applicable

-    .. js:attribute:: tool

-	**LOL LIKE I KNOW?!
-I HAVE NO IDEA, CURRENT_TOOL?**

-    .. js:attribute:: current_time = 0

-	The time within the lecture that a user is currently at.
-Initialized to a default value of 0.

-    .. js:attribute:: last_time_update = null

-	Represents the clock time when the system last updated as it was recording.
-As the timers in JavaScript are unreliable, updates to the recording interval are based on this field.

-    .. js:attribute:: interval_timing = 50

-	I don't know. **Represents something I have forgotten.**

-    .. js:attribute:: selection = []
+    .. js:attribute:: selection

-	If the tool currently enabled is the selection tool, maintains an array of references to the visuals which are selected.
+	An array of references to the visuals which are selected